Sharara vs Gharara: What's the Difference?

 What warrants a wardrobe staple?
-A timeless, wear-anywhere anchor piece that seems fitting is definitely a sharara/gharara style.
-This traditional style ensemble has made a swift comeback in recent times.
+A timeless, wear-anywhere anchor piece that seems fitting is definitely gharara and sharara suits.
+These traditional ensembles have made a swift comeback in recent times.
 Once considered as the supporting star of the lehengas and saris act, this style rose to the spotlight in 2019.

-Frequently seen on many Bollywood celebrities and influencers, both are popularly chosen when it comes to picking out ethnic wear for festivities.
+Frequently seen in Bollywood fashion worn by celebrities and influencers, both are popularly chosen when it comes to picking out ethnic wear for festivities.
 The sharara was hugely popularized by the famous Bollywood Actor Kareena Kapoor Khan in the song Bole Chudiyan.
 However, the silhouette has been around for ages.
-Actors such as Meena Kumari and Sadhana have also worn this style back in the 1960s.
+Actors such as Meena Kumari and Sadhana also wore this style back in the 1960s.

 New-age actors like Sara Ali Khan have not only worn the gharara suit in her movie Kedarnath; the actor’s wardrobe holds a lot of Indian ethnic wear which features a number of sharara and gharara styles.
 Other Bollywood fashion divas like Ananya Panday, Rani Mukherjee, Shilpa Shetty Kundra, Deepika Padukone, among many others have embraced the silhouette.